CITY OF FERNDALE

 For additional questions, contact the Public Works Department at 248-546-2519.

-What holidays does the City not collect garbage and recycling?
+What holidays does the City collect garbage and recycling?

 • New Year’s Day